#1 Ranked Children’s Hospital by U.S. News & World Report

 The Department of Otolaryngology and Communication Enhancement (also referred to as the Ear, Nose, and Throat, or ENT, Department) at Boston Children’s Hospital is the oldest, largest and one of the most recognized centers for Pediatric Otolaryngology in the United States.

-Our 16 physicians and associated staff care for almost 60,000 children annually in Boston and our four satellite locations in Waltham, Peabody, Weymouth and Lexington.
+Our 16 physicians and associated staff care for over 60,000 children annually in Boston and our five satellite locations in Waltham, Peabody, Weymouth and Lexington and North Dartmouth.

 We strive to provide your child with the highest quality care.
+Although all of our pediatric otolaryngologists care for the common ear, nose and throat disorders of children.
 Our expertise, as indicated by the list of conditions we treat, is broad.
-All of our pediatric otolaryngologists care for the common ear, nose and throat disorders of children.

 The Augmentative Communication Program provides evaluation and rehabilitation for children and adults who are non-speaking or whose speech is severely impaired.

-The Program for Balance and Vestibular Program diagnoses and manages balance and vestibular disorders in children of all ages.
+The Balance and Vestibular Program diagnoses and manages balance and vestibular disorders in children of all ages.

 The Center for Airway Disorders treats children with a range of complex problems involving the airway.